 This is because social media is a great platform for brands to maintain customer relationships, while also having the opportunity to be found by new leads.
 In fact, a lot of people learn about new brands because it was mentioned by a friend on social media.

 Let’s cover a few ways social media is used to build brand awareness.

 Social media leads to brand awareness

-The truth is there are multiple ways to use social media for building brand awareness.
+The truth is there are multiple ways to use social media for building brand awareness (check out how these 30 influential companies use social media).
 And, the best part is, you can explore them all if you choose.

 Here are a few ways social media can supercharge your brand awareness.